Shalla-Bal

 Shalla-Bal is a character appearing in American comic books published by Marvel Comics, the immortal Empress of Zenn-La and the lover of Norrin Radd, the Silver Surfer.
-When Radd becomes the Herald of Galactus in exchange for his planet being spared, the lovers are separated for eternity.
+When Radd becomes the Herald of Galactus in exchange for his planet being spared, he is separated from Shalla-Bal.

-Shalla-Bal appeared in the Marvel Cinematic Universe (MCU) film The Fantastic Four: First Steps (2025), played by Julia Garner.
-This version is portrayed as the Silver Surfer.
+Shalla-Bal as the Silver Surfer appeared in the Marvel Cinematic Universe (MCU) film The Fantastic Four: First Steps (2025), played by Julia Garner.

 Publication history

-The character first appeared in The Silver Surfer #1 (August 1968), created by writer Stan Lee and artist John Buscema.
+The character first appeared in Silver Surfer #1 (August 1968), created by writer Stan Lee and artist John Buscema.

-Shalla-Bal is depicted as the love interest of Norrin Radd.

 In a 1975 storyline in Fantastic Four, Shalla-Bal was trapped in the form of a Latverian peasant girl named Helena by Mephisto, and married Doctor Doom, until in a 1982 Silver Surfer one-shot, the Surfer discovers this deception and frees her from Mephisto's trap.

-In the 2016 Silver Surfer series, Shalla-Bal begins a campaign to spread the culture of Zenn-La across the universe as the Keeper of the Great Truth, and in the conclusion of the series Silver Surfer is forced to erase their culture from existence so that even they could not remember it.
+In the 2016 Silver Surfer series, Shalla-Bal begins a campaign to spread the culture of Zenn-La across the universe as the Keeper of the Great Truth.
+In the conclusion of the series, Silver Surfer is forced to erase their culture from existence so that even they could not remember it.